operasoftware/devopera/blog/_posts/2011-07-06-getusermedia-and-device-orientation-adventures.md

 <p>This is a demo, in which some values in a form are pre-entered, and if you shake the device you have, then it will clear the text entered in the form.
 It also changes the background color based on the orientation of your device....so you can just move your device around with your hand, and it will change the background color.
 Pretty cool, huh?
 It uses just some simple web forms (in my case, some html5 web forms but it could be any kind of web form) and the device orientation events as mentioned in the <a href="http://dev.w3.org/geo/api/spec-source-orientation.html" target="_blank">W3C Device Orientation Events spec</a>.</p>

 <p>There are two key events to note here: The <code>deviceorientation</code> event and the <code>devicemotion</code> event.
 The former, as the name suggests, tells you about the orientation of the device in terms of alpha, beta and gamma values (a bit like the x, y and z x co-ordinates).
 The latter, once again as the name suggests, provides motion related information on the device.
 Whenever the device is moved, these events are fired.
-Now lets see some interesting stuff to do with them, starting with <code>deviceorientation</code>.</p>
+Now let’s see some interesting stuff to do with them, starting with <code>deviceorientation</code>.</p>

 <p>Here, we&#39;ll get the alpha, beta and gamma values of the current orientation of the device, and put those values as an RGB color as the background color.
 Which means, everytime the device is moved, there will be a different color applied to the background, based on the orientation of the device.
-Lets see how.
-First lets add an event listener to the window.</p>
+Let’s see how.
+First let’s add an event listener to the window.</p>

 <pre>window.addEventListener(&#39;deviceorientation&#39;, update, true);</pre>